chowjustin/x-clone/README.md

 # X (Twitter) Clone

 This project is a lightweight clone of X (formerly Twitter), built with **React** and **Vanilla CSS**, providing a streamlined text-based social media experience.
-Users can create, edit, delete, and like posts while data is persistently stored using `localStorage`.
+Users can create, edit, delete, and like posts while data is persistently stored using `localStorage` and `sessionStorage`.

 ## Features

-- **Authentication** - Users can login with different username.
+- **Authentication** - Users can login with different username, where their username is stored in `sessionStorage`.
 - **Post Creation** – Users can create text-based posts.
 - **Post Deletion** – Users can remove their posts when needed.
 - **Post Editing** – Users can update their existing posts.